Edward Shippen

-Edward Shippen (1639, Methley, West Yorkshire, England – October 2, 1712, Philadelphia, Pennsylvania) was the second mayor of Philadelphia, although under William Penn's charter of 1701, he was considered the first.
+Edward Shippen (1639 – October 2, 1712) was the second mayor of Philadelphia, although under William Penn's charter of 1701, he was considered the first.

 Early life

-Edward was born in Methley to his parents, William and Mary, whom were married there on July 16, 1626.
+Edward was born in Methley, West Yorkshire, to William and Mary, who were married there on July 16, 1626.
 Shippen's father was settled in the village of his birth, Monk Fryston, before he migrated to Methley.
 Monk Fryston is closely linked to the village of Hillam, which was where the Shippen family had hailed from, possibly as early as the thirteenth century according to family tradition.

 Political and legal career

 Shippen was appointed to a one-year term by William Penn in 1701.
 In 1702, he was elected to a second one-year term, making him the first elected mayor of Philadelphia.
 He was also a leader of the Province of Pennsylvania, and served as Chief Justice of the Supreme Court of Pennsylvania in 1699.
 He also served as the chief executive for the Province of Pennsylvania as the President of the Provincial Council between 1703 and 1704.

 Shippen first lived in Boston, where, according to family oral history, he was whipped for being a Quaker before being invited by William Penn to move his merchant business to the new city of Philadelphia.

 After the sudden death of Deputy Governor Andrew Hamilton in 1703, Shippen, by virtue of being the president of the Provincial Council, became the chief executive of the Province of Pennsylvania.
 It was during his term that the Lower Three Counties (modern day Delaware) elected their own Assembly and acted in their own interests.
 These counties, however, remained under the Penn Proprietorship and their appointed Deputy Governors until 1776 when Delaware became an independent state.